Security Architecture and Operating Model¶

 A set of metrics / KPIs have been defined to assist in the measuring, reporting and optimizing the security program and the controls in place.

-A security scorecard is produced every with updates to key metrics of the LifeOmic information security program, to measure its adoption and effectiveness.
+A security scorecard is produced every business quarter with updates to key metrics of the LifeOmic information security program, to measure its adoption and effectiveness.

 The reports and scorecards are maintained by and can be accessed at JupiterOne.